KimbaWLion/DiscordBaseballBot/README.md

   * Not used, but supposed to be used to determine when a day ends to change the URL searched for.

 # Changelog
+* 5-15-19
+  * Bot now states that it is catching up if it is behind in the game
+  * Fixed Grand slam emotes
+  * Code is now more robust so it will not break if there is a null value for any higher level object
+  * Doesn't post if there is no description anymore
 * 4-4-19
   * Unearned runs now have their own emoji if there are no RBIs during the play
   * Turned globalLinescoreStatus into a dictionary